 Find Out About Section 8 Housing Vouchers

 If you struggle to pay your rent every month, you may consider the Section 8 housing program.
-This program gives you rental assistance through a housing choice voucher, which is paid directly to your landlord.
-The housing choice voucher typically only pays a portion of your rent.
-In addition, it allows you to move out of your current housing unit and into a new one that meets health and safety standards.
+This program gives qualified renters rental assistance through a housing choice voucher, which is paid directly to the landlord.
+The housing choice voucher typically only pays a portion of the rent.
+In addition, it helps individuals to move out of their current housing unit and into a new one that meets health and safety standards.

-Families that have low income often sacrifice health and safety in their homes in order to save on rent.
+Families that have a low income may sacrifice health and safety in their homes in order to save on rent.
 The Section 8 Housing program aims to help these families improve their quality of life and eventually become financially independent.
-However, many Public Housing Authorities (PHAs), which operate the program on a local level, have closed their waitlists indefinitely due to high demand.
-Waitlists that are still open often have waiting periods that last for years.
+However, many Public Housing Authorities (PHAs), which operate the program on a local level, have closed waitlists due to extremely high demand.
+Waitlists that are still open often have waiting periods that could last for years.
 Certain families in extreme situations may receive benefits more quickly.

 Learn About TANF

-In order to qualify, a family must meet the income requirements and have no more than $1,000 in liquid assets.
-Liquid assets may include a bank account, savings account or car.
+In order to qualify, a family must meet the income requirements in their state and have limited liquid assets.
+Liquid assets may include money in a bank account, savings account or car.
 In addition, families may only receive benefits for a maximum of five years.
-If a family receives benefits, the parents or legal guardians must agree to participate in work activities for a certain number of hours each week.
+If a family receives benefits, the parents or legal guardians must typically agree to participate in work activities for a certain number of hours each week.
 The hourly requirement may be altered depending on the size of the household.